 Corporate Sponsorship – Providing support to an event or a cause by devoting corporate resources in exchange for an opportunity to enhance good will, product image and sales.

 Lobbying – Direct attempts to influence legislative and regulatory decisions in government.

 - In Canada, the Lobbyists Registration Act governs who and how lobbying can be done

 - In the US, there are stringent lobbying disclosure regulations

 Promotion – Using techniques such as events, promos, ads and stunts to create and stimulate interest in a person, product, organization or cause.

-Publicity – General: Information about an organization, person, issue or cause published or broadcast in the news media because of its value or relevance/importance to the community or the media outlet’s audiences.
+Publicity – Information about an organization, person, issue or cause published or broadcast in the news media because of its value or relevance/importance to the community or the media outlet’s audiences.

 Public Relations Research – The term public relations research does not describe specific types of research methodology such as content analysis, public opinion polls or readership surveys.
 Instead, the term refers to any type of research that yields data for use in planning and evaluating public relations efforts.
-Four basic categories of public relations research activities are most common: environmental monitoring, public relations audits, communication audits and social audits.
+Four basic categories of public relations research activities are most common: media monitoring, public relations audits, communication audits and social audits.
 Public relations research can be formal or informal, primary or secondary, qualitative or quantitative, etc.